koii-network/ezsandbox/Lesson 6/PartII.md

 It looks like you have a koii cli installed.
 Would you like to use your koii cli key (/home/laura/.config/koii/id.json) to deploy this task? › (y/N)
 ```

+> [!IMPORTANT]
+>
+> The wallet you use to deploy a KPL task must have sufficient KOII to cover the rent exemption and your token bounty.

 In order to create a KPL task, you must use the wallet that holds your token - this is the wallet you used when creating it.
 If it is not your Koii CLI wallet, be sure to choose `no` at this point.
 Next you may be asked a similar question about your desktop node wallet:

 ```sh